Deputy City Attorney - Port Team (Real Estate) - City Attorney's Office (8177)

 How to qualify

-- At least five years and ideally more of relevant experience as described above.
+- At least five or more years of experience negotiating complex commercial development projects.

 - Ability to assume responsibility quickly and work independently and efficiently.